 Dependents must complete, date, and sign a personal representative designation form to give UPMC Health Plan permission to share their personal health information with their parent, guardian, family member, or other custodian.
-To access the form, click here.
+Access the personal representative designation form.

 Some doctors or hospitals that are out of the service area and not in our network may ask you to pay for their services up front.
 If this happens, notify us of the situation by filling out and submitting an out-of-network care claim form as soon as possible.
 Keep your original bills and receipts.
 UPMC Health Plan does not return any paperwork submitted with claims.